-Based on the design assumptions described in the previous section, a planning-level design and corresponding cost estimate was developed.
+Based on the design assumptions described in the previous section, a planning-level design and concept level cost estimate was developed for the urban levee.
 The estimate is presented as a cost for each pond, and includes construction, engineering, surveying, geotechnical studies, environmental studies, construction administration, and contingencies.
 For simplicity, a single cross-sectional design was developed for each pond to represent the typical features of the pond.